 Ayurveda Training Paths:

 Designed for all students who desire an understanding of Ayurveda that emphasizes self-study and integration for the purpose of experiencing a greater quality of life on a daily basis.
 The student has the opportunity to move through three Kramas (stages/levels) of training.
-Read more on our Ayurveda page or in our Curriculum Guide, beginning on page 22.
+Read more on our Ayurveda page or in our Curriculum Manual, beginning on page 22.

 Mind/Body Training Courses:

 Designed for those students who would like to add more understanding of the philosophy of yoga and the connection between mind and body outside of a formal training path.
 The student has the opportunity to choose from eight different courses; within each series the courses may be taken in any order.
-Read more in our Curriculum Guide, beginning on page 8.
+Read more in our Curriculum Manual, beginning on page 8.

 Formal Training Paths: